vvscode/docs/docs/conversation/conversation-channel-support.md

 ```

 You need to replace `{{VBM_SERVICE_ID}}` with your VBM service ID.
-Also make sure the IP addresses of the Conversation API VIBERBM adapters
-are whitelisted in your VBM account configuration.
-Contact Conversation API team for details of which IPs should be whitelisted.

 ##### Receiving Config

 To start receiving contact messages (replies) and delivery receipts for sent
-messages you need to configure the `CallBack URL` and `Message URL` of your
-VBM account to point to Conversation API VIBERBM adapter URL corresponding to
+messages your VBM service plan needs to be configured with the callback
-your Conv API **app**.
+URL corresponding to your Conversation API **app**.
-Contact Conversation API team if unsure which are the adapter URLs you need
-to use.
+Please contact Conversation API support team for help with that.

 You also need to configure at least one Conversation API webhook which
 will trigger POST callbacks to the given URL.
-The triggers which are relevant for VBM are:
+The triggers which are relevant for VBM channel are:

 * MESSAGE_DELIVERY - delivery receipts for business messages
 * MESSAGE_INBOUND - inbound messages e.g., contact replies